Employee Discipline: New York

 - New York prohibits retaliation against employees for a number of protected activities, including disclosing or threatening to disclose to a supervisor or public body certain violations of law that create a substantial danger to the public health or safety.
 See Additional Retaliation Protections.

 - New York prohibits employers from taking any retaliatory personnel action based on an employee's reproductive health decision-making.
-See No Discrimination Based on Reproductive Health Decisions.
+See Reproductive Health Decisions.

 - New York employers may limit, to an extent, workplace discussions of wages.
 See Workplace Discussions of Wages.